rubyworks/yard-tomdoc/README.md

 Licensing
 ---------

+Copyright (c) 2010 Loren Segal

-See the `TOMDOC_LICENSE` file for license information on TomDoc.
+See the `NOTICE` file for license information on TomDoc.